 ‘Men’s recruitment is closed, only women should contact’

 This banner prominently displayed on the exterior of a factory in Karachi in 2011 reflects the recent history of the garment industry in Pakistan, a cotton-rich, developing country, historically considered a strong player in this field.
 Following generous Multi-fibre Arrangement (MFA) quotas in 1974, international buyers started buying from Pakistan, though quota restrictions produced inconsistent order quantities.
 This and Mr Bhutto's socialist government's policies encouraged garment firms to be small and to use inside contractors, usually an experienced worker/tailor with access to labour, to organise production (Clawson, 1980).
 Contractors mainly hired male workers from rural areas, often relatives or acquaintances.
 Firms provided raw materials, machines, and accessories but the contractor managed production, and disciplined and controlled labour (Littler, 1990).
-Workflows were haphazard with machines not laid out as assembly-lines, and this required flexible, skilled workers.
+Workflows were haphazard with machines not laid out as assembly-lines, which required flexible, skilled workers.
 Contractors determined workflows, tracked workers' production and compensated them on piece-rates.
 The contractor added his commission to his labour costs and quoted a piece-rate to factory owners.
 These arrangements had advantages for owners.
 A casual subcontracted workforce circumvented laws on union formation and provided firms with a flexible cost structure to adjust to sales variations.

 The removal of MFA quotas in 2005 was a generally recognised threat (ILO, 2002).
 Western buyers were demanding lower prices, and Pakistan’s industry had higher costs than competitors, e.g. in Bangladesh and China.
 This coincided with Pakistan’s governments from the 1990s instituting neo-liberal economic policies endorsed by the World Bank and International Monetary Fund.
 Intermediaries in the global production network, namely the United Nations Development Programme (UNDP), the International Labour Organization (ILO), Western aid agencies and non-governmental organisations (NGOs) discursively created an ‘imagined economy’ to reconstruct and make the Pakistan garment manufacturing competitive and to empower women (Author A).
 Their discourse persuaded the State to financially support women undergoing training, subsidise employer contributions to their pensions, and offer a marriage grant to women with 3 years of factory work.
 Many factory owners adopted these ‘reforms’ which entailed replacing male piece-rate workers with assembly-line production employing mainly salaried women workers on minimum wage rates (up to 50% less than male workers), supervised and controlled by professional managers.
 Male piece-rate workers were welcomed if they consented to become full-time formal salaried employees.
-These ‘reforms’ brought contestations between factory owners and male and female workers about the control of labour processes resulting in unintended outcomes.
+These ‘reforms’ brought contestations between factory owners and male and female workers about the control of labour processes resulting in unanticipated outcomes.

 Deploying gendered ideologies to create and appropriate more surplus value is an ‘endemic’ feature of global production (Wright, 2006) but how this global logic plays out locally, when enacted, is variable and contingent (Salzinger, 2003).
 The continuous (re)production of capitalist and gendered subjects and reconfigurations of power are ever incomplete, contradictory and open to disruption (Salzinger, 2003; Wright, 2006).
 In our case, the logic of capital interacted with local cultural discourses, gendered work practices and workers’ agency (Ong, 1987), resulting in unanticipated outcomes.
 This prompted the investigation of the following research questions: How did the globalisation efforts to ‘reform’ production intersect with local patriarchal structures?
 How did female and male workers exercise agency and choose to resist or consent given their social and occupational concerns framed within patriarchal and capitalist structures?
 How did this affect the labour process?